-Color: Brown, grey, or dark “dirty” yellow, semi-translucent looking.
+- Color: Brown, grey, or dark “dirty” yellow, semi-translucent looking.
 The centipede’s back bears three dark longitudinal stripes.
 Its legs are clearly banded light white or yellow and dark brown or black.

 Signs of Infestation

+The easiest way to tell you have house centipedes to find them beneath an object they were using as shelter.
 House centipedes hide in dark and humid locations during the day and come out at night.
 When deprived of their cover, house centipedes will run toward the nearest dark cover.

-House centipedes frequently infest areas where they can access moisture, because they will die in dry places.
+House centipedes frequently infest areas where they can access moisture because they will die in dry places.
 They’re commonly encountered in bathrooms and boiler rooms, especially at night.
 Finding a house centipede may also be a sign that there’s a nearby plumbing leak.

 Treatment and Prevention